What is the RAMPART study?

 Who can take part?

-Individuals will only be able to take part in RAMPART if the hospital where they are being treated is participating in the trial.
-The study is currently open to recruitment at hospitals throughout the UK and will soon be opening in Australia, France and Spain.
+Patients will only be able to take part in RAMPART if the hospital where they are being treated is participating in the trial.
+The study is currently open to recruitment at hospitals throughout the UK and will soon be opening in Australia, France, New Zealand and Spain.
 Please refer to the Site Map for more details of recruiting sites.